A machine learning route between band mapping and band structure: Discussion

 \subsection{Acknowledgments}

 We thank M.~Scheffler for fruitful discussions and S.~Sch{\"u}lke, G.~Schnapka at Gemeinsames Netzwerkzentrum (GNZ) in Berlin and M.~Rampp at Max Planck Computing and Data Facility (MPCDF) in Garching for support on the computing infrastructure.
-The work was partially supported by BiGmax, the Max Planck Society's Research Network on Big-Data-Driven Materials-Science, the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant No.~740233 and Grant No. ERC-2015-CoG-682843), the German Research Foundation (DFG) through the Emmy Noether program under grant number RE 3977/1, the SFB/TRR 227 ``Ultrafast Spin Dynamics" (projects A09 and B07), and the NOMAD pillar of the FAIR-DI e.V. association.
+The work was partially supported by BiGmax, the Max Planck Society's Research Network on Big-Data-Driven Materials-Science, the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant No.~740233 and Grant No. ERC-2015-CoG-682843), the German Research Foundation (DFG) through the Emmy Noether program under grant number RE 3977/1, the SFB/TRR 227 ``Ultrafast Spin Dynamics" (project-ID 328545488, projects A09 and B07), and the NOMAD pillar of the FAIR-DI e.V. association.
+We thank M. Bremholm for providing the Bi$_2$Te$_2$Se samples, Ph.
+Hofmann and M. Bianchi for their support in obtaining Au(111) photoemission data.
+M. Dendzik acknowledges support from the Göran Gustafssons Foundation.
 S. Beaulieu acknowledges the financial support of the Banting Fellowship from the Natural Sciences and Engineering Research Council (NSERC) in Canada.